Skip to main content

 Did you know?

 Driverless vehicles might seem like a solution to reduce traffic.
-But a study has shown that people who use driverless vehicles actually spend more time on the road!
+But a study has shown that people who use driverless vehicles could actually spend more time on the road!
 This is not good news for the environment.

 When it comes to cars, there are different levels of autonomy.
 Most modern vehicles have some features of Stage 2 automation.
 Some new cars even have Stage 3 or 4.